Skip to content

 “Thank you for hosting this debate.
 I’m [NAME], and I’m running for [POSITION] because [DISTRICT/STATE] needs leaders who put service over politics.

-I [SERVICE BACKGROUND — 20 seconds max].
+I [SERVICE BACKGROUND, 20 seconds max].
 That experience taught me [LEADERSHIP PRINCIPLE].
-My opponent has been in [OFFICE] for [X YEARS].
+Meanwhile, my opponent has been in [OFFICE] for [X YEARS].
 In that time, [CITE 2-3 SPECIFIC FAILURES].

-Tonight you’ll hear [OPPONENT] make a lot of promises.
-I’m not here to promise — I’m here to commit.
+Tonight you’ll hear [OPPONENT] make promises.
+However, I’m not here to promise.
+I’m here to commit.
 I commit to [3 SPECIFIC GOALS] because in the military, we don’t make excuses when missions fail.
 We get results or we go home.

 I’m ready to serve [DISTRICT/STATE] the way I served my country.
 Let’s get to work.”